 Please DO NOT send any queries to firstname.lastname@example.org or reply to automatic registration confirmations sent from this address.

-Please be aware that you will not be able to submit an application before Thursday 14th November 2013 and that applicants may only submit one application to this round of the NIHR Fellowships competition.
+Applicants may only submit one application to a round of the NIHR Fellowships competition.

 You may be interested in the supplementary information below: